 The idea didn’t excite me one bit.
 The only experience I had with wine prior to that night was taking small sips from a four month old bottle of Boone’s Farm my roommate had forgotten about in the back of our frig.
 But as everyone else poured themselves small samples of fancy wine into their cheap plastic cups, I eventually followed along, sure to have my beer nearby to wash the bad taste of wine away.

-That Saturday, I mean, Winerday, I requested the same bottle (it’s gotta be that blue one, dammit) and something similar in taste but a different color, oh I don’t know, maybe red.
-I hoped to finish both bottles before we headed out to the bar for the night But one and ¾ bottles in, I was done.
+That Saturday, I mean, Winerday, I requested the same bottle (it’s gotta be that blue one, dammit) and something similar in taste but a different color.
+Oh I don’t know, maybe red.
+I hoped to finish both bottles before heading out to the bar for the night.
+But surprise!
+One and ¾ bottles in, I was done.
 Sick and sleeping before 8:30.
 Turns out there’s a lot more alcohol in wine than beer.

 Fast forward to 2007.
-I’m living back in Iowa and married to a swell guy I met at the gym (he needed a spotter during his bench press.)
-We had a house, a dog and tried to do all things grown up and mature, like waking up before ten on weekends, eating healthy and sometimes drinking wine instead of beer.
-But, my husband disliked wine more than me.
+I’m living back in Iowa and married to a swell guy I met at the gym (he needed a spotter during his bench press).
+We got a house, a dog, and tried to do all things grown up and mature-like waking up before ten on weekends, eating healthy, and sometimes drinking wine instead of beer.
+Yet, my husband disliked wine more than me.

-Give the man a beer or a mix drink and he was the life of the party.
+Give the man a beer or a mixed drink and he was the life of the party.
 But make him try a sip of that red wine you brought and it almost killed him.
-I, on the other hand, scoped out the blue bottles at the wine and spirits store.
-By the age of 28, I had narrowed my selection down.
+I, on the other hand, searched the blue bottles at the wine store.
+By the age of 28, I narrowed my selection down.
 It needed to be a blue bottle with a sun on it.
 The Schmitt Sohne Riesling.
 Look at me, I started to know wine.

-Eventually I enjoyed a glass of wine here and there, while my husband drank “the stuff” if there was no other form of alcohol in the vicinity.
+I enjoyed a glass of wine here and there, while my husband drank “the stuff” if there was no other form of alcohol in the vicinity.
 But the man needed it SWEET.
-Nothing wrong with sweet wine, but can you visualize my husband, a former football and rugby player standing at 6’3”, sipping on the sweetest fruit wine he could find, with ice cubes in his glass, nonetheless (thank you Ackerman Winery.)
+Nothing wrong with sweet wine, but can you visualize my husband, a former football and rugby player standing at 6’3”, sipping on the sweetest fruit wine he could find-with ice cubes in his glass-nonetheless (thank you Ackerman Winery).

 Now, twelve years later, I find myself writing this blog from the bar of our own wine shop.

 How, you ask?
-Well, if you ask my husband he’d tell you that I began liking wine so much that he wanted to be overly romantic so he bought me a whole store full of wine.
-Trust me, that’s a wee-bit far fetched.
+Well, if you ask my husband he’d tell you that I started liking wine so much that he bought me a whole wine store.
+That’s a wee-bit far fetched.

 We opened The Wijn House in the Fall of 2016.
-That seems so long ago, especially when, just the other night I watched a video of my daughter, at age 7, giving me a tour of the building amidst our renovations, showing me how’d she turn the place into a pet store should our wine store idea fail.
+That seems so long ago, especially since, just the other night, I watched a video of my daughter, at age 7, giving me a tour of the building amidst our renovations.
+She told us how she'd turn the place into a pet store should our wine store idea fail.
 She’s just the cutest.
 Now at 10, she’s still on board with those plans.

 Wijn, is a Dutch word for wine.
 Our wine bar sits in the heart of Pella, Iowa.
-We wanted to pay homage to our dutch community in the heart of the Midwest.
-Can you say Tulip Time-first weekend in May every year?
+We wanted to pay homage to our Dutch community in the heart of the Midwest.
+Can you say Tulip Time-first weekend in May?
 You should come.
 Bring cash.

 Our business’ focus is solely on Iowa Wine.
-With the huge push to shop local and buy local, especially here in the Midwest, our community sees thousands of tourists each year, and with the fact that Iowa has close to 100 wineries throughout the state, we felt the idea and desire to focus on our in-state wineries was there and needed a voice.
+With the huge push to shop local, especially here in the Midwest, our community sees thousands of tourists each year.
+And while Iowa has close to 100 wineries throughout the state, we felt the idea to focus on our in-state wineries was there and needed a voice.